Aish-p/SoftwareEngineering_UE20CS303/L1/U1 Lab Manual.md

 ## TASK – 2: AGILE & SCRUM
-Your team has been delegated with the task of developing an e commerce website.
+You have been delegated with the task of developing an e commerce website.
 Your team has to follow Agile methodologies to finish and launch the initial version of the website.
 As a part of the Scrum activities, Sprint Pre Planning and Planning meetings are held.
-Your team’s lab task is to identify the requirements of the stakeholders and prioritize them.
+Your lab task is to identify the requirements of the stakeholders and prioritize them.
 Scope for three 4 week Sprints must be decided.
 User stories as a product backlog must be prepared.
 Roadmap must be prepared.
 The features of the website to be worked on must be